MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-dual-write-maps.md

 2. Follow the same steps for all remaining table maps listed in the above table.
 Do not select the **Initial sync** check box when running those maps.

-## Project Operations dual-write maps
+## Project Operations Dual-write maps

 The following maps are required for a Project Operations solution.
 Dual-write map versions are listed starting with the Project Operations May 2021 update, version 4.10.0.186.